manavgup/pr-generator/crewai_approach/README.md

 ```
 (Replace your_module_name with the actual import path)

+## Observability and Debugging
+The system includes several features to help with observability and debugging:

+- Task Outputs: Each task's output is saved as a JSON file in the output directory, allowing you to inspect intermediate results.
+- Logging: Comprehensive logging at different verbosity levels helps track the execution flow and identify issues.
+- AgentOps Integration: The system can be monitored using AgentOps, which provides a waterfall view of execution spans, clearly showing agent reasoning and tool usage.
+- Error Handling: Tools include robust error handling and return structured error responses as JSON, making it easier to diagnose issues.

 ## Configuration

 The system uses YAML files for agent and task configurations, managed by CrewBase: